Aeroluna/LunaCoopMod/README.md

   - Added 5 second stun (Heroic and Massive units get slowed instead).
   - Reduced damage from 90 to 50.
   - Changed to an ability instead of an attack augment, allowing it to target enemies separate from basic attacking.
+  - Changed to be able to hit air units.
   - Changed autocast to prioritize non-stunned units.
   - Changed visual effect.
   - Changed damage from ranged to spell (ignores armor).